Welcome to the Essex Gardens Trust

-The Trust is affiliated to the Association of Garden Trusts, a national organisation representing 34 County Garden Trusts actively engaged in conserving, researching, documenting and caring for our heritage of parks, gardens and designed landscapes, both private and public.
-Click here for a copy of the the AGT newsletter
+The Trust is affiliated to The Gardens Trust, a national organisation representing 34 County Garden Trusts actively engaged in conserving, researching, documenting and caring for our heritage of parks, gardens and designed landscapes, both private and public.
+Click here for a copy of the the TGT newsletter

 Please browse though the web site to find out more about the Essex Gardens Trust and how to join!
 We hope to be able to meet you at a forthcoming event soon.

 Visit to Dragons, Boyton Cross, near Roxwell, Essex, CM1 4LS.
 A plants woman's 1/3-acre garden surrounded by farmland and planted to encourage wildlife.
 8 September 2016, 2.30pm - 4.30pm.
 Members: £7.50, non-members: £10.00, including refreshments.
 Booking details can be found on the Events page.